-- (1) The Board, The Public Trustee or a trustee company, within the meaning of the Trustee Companies Act 1953, may, before or after the death of a represented person, open and read any paper or writing which purports to be, or is alleged to be, the will of the represented person. - (2) An administrator other than The Public Trustee or a trustee company may, with the approval of the Board, open and read any paper or writing which purports to be the will of a represented person, but must not disclose its contents to any other person without the further approval of the Board. - (3) The Board may, for the purposes of a hearing under this Act, open and read any paper or writing which purports to be, or is alleged to be, the will of a person in respect of whom an application for a guardianship order or an administration order has been made.
+- (1) The Tribunal, The Public Trustee or a trustee company, within the meaning of the Trustee Companies Act 1953, may, before or after the death of a represented person, open and read any paper or writing which purports to be, or is alleged to be, the will of the represented person. - (2) An administrator other than The Public Trustee or a trustee company may, with the approval of the Tribunal, open and read any paper or writing which purports to be the will of a represented person, but must not disclose its contents to any other person without the further approval of the Tribunal. - (3) The Tribunal may, for the purposes of a hearing in relation to Guardianship stream proceedings, open and read any paper or writing which purports to be, or is alleged to be, the will of a person in respect of whom an application for a guardianship order or an administration order has been made.